RLSWE/TruliooAssignment/README.md

 - Password rules?
 (Like length, special characters, and so)
 - Module configurators - For example, currently both `RegisterViewController` and `LoginViewController` are sharing the auth provider, since it's using the same logic.
 But I think it's better to have it separated into two different protocols.
 I didn't want to add the logic of initiating the `RegisterViewController` and give it dependencies from the `LoginViewController`.
 It's not the view's responsibility.
 Module Configurators would solve that.
 Could be really nice with a decent routing layer.
 - I think there's an option to query for all Keychain items, but I didn't try.
 If that's true, then we can check that in order to display `RegisterViewController` right away.
+- Better error handling.
+Currently the app only handles trivial errors and it doesn't do it well (Mostly just displaying the message).
+In a real case, I would probably make better error types and also check for more errors that Keychain Services may return.
 - Regarding the architecture, I think that if the project was a bit more complicated and I had a bit more time, I would probably choose VIP or MVVM with some additions.
 -----
 ## To summarize